secretstartups/handbook/content/handbook/engineering/secondments.md

 The secondee works as part of an engineering team and reports to an Engineering Manager at GitLab.

-### I’m working at company ABC and interested in a secondment at GitLab, how do I get started?
+### I'm working at company ABC and interested in a secondment at GitLab, how do I get started?

 The first step would be to discuss a secondment with your current employer and see if they would support you taking a secondment.
 If they are supportive, the next step would be to connect with GitLab to express your interest.
 Please note, this program is still in a pilot phase.